 Building upon this intuition, we propose \textsc{Debate, Train, Evolve (DTE)}, a novel framework that combines the strengths of MAD with efficient single-model inference.
 Specifically, we introduce a ground-truth-free training approach in which a model learns from its own debate traces generated during MAD, thereby evolving autonomously over iterative training cycles.
 Our framework addresses key challenges of existing methods by extracting high-quality reasoning insights from diverse multi-agent interactions, thus avoiding single-model biases and computational inefficiencies.

 \textbf{First}, we conduct a large-scale empirical analysis of MAD using open-source models, where we identify limitations of the original MAD prompting approach, particularly in smaller models \cite{du2023improving}.
-To address this, we propose a \textsc{Reflect-Critique-Refine (RCR)} prompting strategy, which explicitly forces agents to identify, critique, and correct reasoning errors in both their own and peers' answers. \textbf{Second,} using this prompting strategy, we build our \textsc{DTE} framework (Figure \ref{fig:main}). \textbf{Finally}, we find that models with $<3B$ parameters suffer accuracy loss \cite{srivastava2025towards} after second evolution round; our controlled study shows that the problem correlates with large temperature-induced variance and high KL divergence from the base policy.
+To address this, we propose a \textsc{Reflect-Critique-Refine (RCR)} prompting strategy, which explicitly forces agents to identify, critique, and correct reasoning errors in both their own and peers' answers. \textbf{Second,} using this prompting strategy, we build our \textsc{DTE} framework (Figure \ref{fig:main}). \textbf{Finally}, we find that models with $<3B$ parameters suffer accuracy loss \cite{srivastava2025towards, srivastava2025llmthinkbenchbasicmathreasoning, srivastava2025beyondbenchbenchmarkfreeevaluationreasoning} after second evolution round; our controlled study shows that the problem correlates with large temperature-induced variance and high KL divergence from the base policy.
 Lowering the sampling temperature from 0.7 to 0.3 cuts the KL drift by $1/3rd$ and recovers up to 76\% of the lost performance, preventing catastrophic forgetting in smaller models without extra supervision.

 Our experiments show significant gains in reasoning performance across multiple datasets.
-Specifically, our evolved models show an average accuracy improvement of \textbf{8.92\%} on the challenging GSM-PLUS dataset compared to their original versions.
+Specifically, our evolved models show an average accuracy improvement of \textbf{8.92\%} on GSM-PLUS dataset compared to their original versions.
 Moreover, our framework achieves notable cross-domain generalization, enhancing model performance across datasets not seen during training.
-These results confirm that our \textsc{Debate, Train, Evolve} method successfully distills multi-agent debate's insights into efficient single-model inference, bridging the gap between computational efficiency and advanced reasoning capabilities.
+These results confirm that our method successfully distills multi-agent debate's insights into efficient single-model inference, bridging the gap between computational efficiency and improved reasoning.